 Weight Loss Do’s and Don’ts

-Chart of US population with BMI>30″ src=”https://ourdailychews.com/wp-content/uploads/2017/02/Chart-of-BMI-30-in-US-population.png”></a></p>
+Chart of US population with BMI>30″ src=”http://ourdailychews.com/wp-content/uploads/2017/02/Chart-of-BMI-30-in-US-population.png”></a></p>

 <h4><strong>If</strong> you have watched the news or read an article recently related to health, you probably know that more than one-third of the U.S. population is considered obese.
 Obesity is defined as having a <a href=BMI equal to or greater than 30 and is based on your weight relative to your height.
 About another third of the population are considered overweight and are at risk of obesity.
 Overweight is defined as having a BMI between 25 and 29.
 These numbers are concerning due to the increased risk of health problems associated with obesity.
 The causes of this increase in obesity over the past few decades is multifactorial and no one treatment will solve the problem.
 My concern is that with any problem there are many people willing to offer a solution for the right price.
 Due to the high number of people living with obesity, the opportunity to sell weight loss products and services for profit is growing and so are the unscrupulous opportunists eager to make money.
 While there are some good programs and products offered, I want to focus on some important things to consider when trying to lose weight.
 Here are my weight loss do’s and don’ts.